SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The subjects were selected on the basis of a degree of homogeneity of their ...
 A comparison group of 12 male subjects without any history of X was drawn from a pool of ...

-## Describing Methods
+## Describing the process: infinitive of purpose

-> Describing the process: infinitive of purpose
+↑ Describing Methods

 In order to identify the T10 and T11 spinous processes, the subjects were asked to ...
 In order to understand how X regulates Y, a series of transfections was performed.